This article was also published on e27.

 At Fintonia Group, we work with a fully-insured third-party custodian who utilise state-of-the-art security measures that reduce the risk of theft or loss of your assets.

 Why Fintonia Group?

-As one of the only crypto liquidity providers that’s regulated by the Monetary Authority of Singapore, Fintonia Group is a cut above the rest.
+The lender is a crypto liquidity provider that is managed by a Monetary Authority of Singapore licensed entity*, making Fintonia Group a cut above the rest.
 Be assured that your Bitcoin holdings are managed by a financial services provider that complies with stringent regulatory standards.